clement6494/Salt-config/README.md

 License
 -------

-Copyright © 2021 Gonzalo Bulnes Guilpain
+Copyright © 2021 Conchez Clement

 To the exclusion of files contained in the `public/` directory, this project is released under the GNU General Public License v2 (see [LICENSE](LICENSE.md)).